 This simply refers to the weight of plant materials (or marc) relative to the volume of alcohol (or menstruum) used in making a tincture.
 Another easy way of thinking about weight-to-volume is in terms of concentration—how much of a plant’s beneficial properties are present in a certain amount of tincture.
 In the world of herbalism, we generally rely on grams and milliliters (as opposed to dry and liquid ounces) as measurements of volume and weight, but these numbers specifically refer to proportion, regardless of how we’re measuring.

-Many herbal books and teachers offer the following weight-to-volume ratios as a basic rule of thumb:
+Many herbal books and teachers offer the following weight-to-volume ratios as a basic rule:

 - Fresh plant tinctures: 1:2 (95%)